pavlozt/zabbix-terraform-example/README.md

 Now you can sequentially  run **terraform init,  terraform plan, terraform apply** commands.

- Full example in directory [simple/](simple/)
+ Full example in directory [simple](simple).

 # Bunch of IP cameras example #
  We will use "Hikvision camera by HTTP" and "ICMP ping" standard templates.
 ## Prepare CSV
- I suppose you know wwwwhow to convert an excel to csv - a machine-friendly form of data.
+ I suppose you know how to convert an excel to csv - a machine-friendly form of data.
  You need a unique id for a camera with Terraform like to operate.
 In this case, if you swap or reorder rows in an excel file, terraform does not re-create corresponding records.
  I don't use password in this example.
 You can define user and password globally in Hikvision template.
 ```